Science & Technology

 MEDINA AZAHARA, THE LOST PEARL OF EL-ANDALUS 52’

-Nicknamed the “Versailles of Andalusia”, Medina Azahara is today one of the most important Islamic archaeological site.
 Recognized as World Heritage of Humanity, this unique caliphal city, built four centuries before the Alhambra, is the object of a new excavation campaign led by a team of international researchers.

-MEGASTADIUM: A TOUR OF EUROPE [6x52’]
+MEGASTADIUM, A TOUR OF EUROPE [6x52’]

 MOBYDICK: THE OPERATION 52’